21 best computer science books for beginners

 Designed for those who are already familiar with some aspects of C++ but wish to expand their knowledge in the subject, this book tries to keep it brief as it gives a full tour of all C++ has to offer.
 Those who are familiar will know that it’s exceptionally difficult to provide a full description of C++, as it has been around for a very long time!
 Although everything is not as in-depth as the title suggests, everything is explained well enough to put into practice!

 The book reads as a hybrid between a textbook and a workbook, perfect for those looking to add to their toolbox on the side.
 It also has references for further reading if the reader wants to learn more about a particular subtopic.
-The book is forward-thinking, with discussions on features that will be in future editions of C++!
+It’s one of the best computer science books for beginners because it’s forward-thinking, with discussions on features that will be in future editions of C++!

 - Great, quick way for people who already know some C++ to learn even more!